Symphytum officinale L.

 DefinitionThis section has been translated automatically.

-Symphytum officinale, the true or common comfrey, is a deciduous herbaceous plant belonging to the genus Comfrey (Symphytum) in the Boraginaceae family.
-The plant is widespread across Europe and Asia from Spain to China.
-It reaches heights of 30-60cm and sprouts a strong rootstock up to 50cm long.
+Symphytum officinale, or common comfrey , is a deciduous, herbaceous plant that belongs to the comfrey genus (Symphytum) in the borage family (Boraginaceae).
+The plant is widespread throughout Europe and Asia, from Spain to China.
+It grows to a height of 30-60 cm and produces a sturdy rhizome up to 50 cm long.
 The leaves are stalked, lanceolate and 20-25 cm in size.
 Symphytum officinale is used as a medicinal plant.

 HMPC monograph: traditional use: externally for sprains and minor bruises.

 HMPC noted 4 clinical studies conducted with another comfrey preparation.
-According to these studies reduction of swelling and pain.
-However, the exact composition of the herbal preparation used was not known, therefore the status of well-established use was not assigned.
+According to these studies, reduction of swelling and pain.
+However, the exact composition of the herbal preparation used was not known, therefore the status of well-established use was not granted.

-ESCOP monograph: externally for pain and swelling of muscles and joints, arthritis of joints, acute back pain, muscle strains, contusions and sprains, epicondylitis, tenosynovitis and periarthritis.
+ESCOP monograph: externally for pain and swelling of muscles and joints, joint arthritis, acute back pain, muscle strains, bruises and sprains, epicondylitis, tenosynovitis and periarthritis

-Commission E-monograph: External for bruises, strains and sprains.
+Commission e-monograph: Externally for bruises, strains and sprains

 LiteratureThis section has been translated automatically.